 - Achieved a cognitive mastery of globally benchmarked HR knowledge and skills;

 - Demonstrated the capability to apply these knowledge and skills in the workplace

 - Made a commitment to continuous professional development (CPD).

 Message to employers and recruiters

-On behalf AHRI's members and the HR profession, AHRI will undertake an awareness campaign in 2017 setting HR certification as the market standard for HR professionals.The campaign aims to build the confidence in businesses that Certified HR Practitioners bring a globally recognised HR standards to their role.
+On behalf of AHRI's members and the HR profession, AHRI will undertake an awareness campaign in 2017 setting HR certification as the market standard for HR professionals.The campaign aims to build the confidence in businesses that Certified HR Practitioners bring globally recognised HR standards to their role.
 Employing a certified HR professional means that businesses have certainty on how their HR business partner can benefit their organisation.